pivotal-cf-experimental/ops-manager-example/README.md

 ### Creating an example-product with the final example-release

-To test your changes one more time, you should call `./build-pivotal-file $version $stemcell_version $output_directory` and again deploy the resulting pivotal file in an Ops Manager.
+To test your changes one more time, you should call `./build-tile` and again deploy the resulting pivotal file in an Ops Manager.

 ### Committing your changes